jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_table.md

 new_entry.save()
 ```

+!!! tip
     There are many more `base_data_types` that you can use, and all types build out features for you automatically.
 Be sure to read through our guides in the [`simmate.database`](https://jacksund.github.io/simmate/simmate/database.html) module for more info.
 Advanced database tables may require reading more on the [base data types](https://jacksund.github.io/simmate/simmate/database/base_data_types.html) too.